Aryan07982/calculator/README.md

 # calculator-1

-this is a simple calculator project using basic html, css flexbox and js

-although it does use "eval()" for calculations meaning it is safe for a small project like this
+this calculator does not use "eval()" for calculations

-but it is not preferred to use "eval()" due to security reasons and it is done so in this project just to get the hang of it.
+it is not for practical use, just to test out building skills

+does everything what a "normal" calculator does

+keyboard support is also included in this one